eprintsug/repairXapianIndex/README.md

 /_path_to_bin_/xapian-check /_backup_dir_/xapian/
 ````

+Decide now
-Note: If the backup is ok, it can be restored followed by a partial reindex.
+- If the backup is ok, it can be restored followed by a partial reindex.
-Note: If the backup is NOT ok, you have to do a full reindex.
+- If the backup is NOT ok, you have to do a full reindex.

 ## Full Reindex